 Thank you for joining me on my creative journey, Sam Rowena, jewellery artist x

 A selection of some of my photos from my recent travels around Cornwall in September.

-A journey discovering Cornwall – it took me to some of its ancient and sacred sites – its stone circles, standing stones, wells, barrows and ancient settlements, as well as a bit of walking on the South-West coast path.
+An amazing journey discovering Cornwall that took me to some of its beautiful and atmospheric ancient and sacred sites; its stone circles, standing stones, wells, barrows and ancient settlements, as well as a bit of walking on the South-West coast path.

 standing stone near Hemmick Beach